One of the ultimate goals in training your dog is being able to trust that they will do as asked without needing a food

 "The dog may deign to work for you if he feels like it and if you have food, but the first time you don’t come up with a food reward, he’ll go on strike.
 Basically, think food vending machine.
 You only use it when you want to (when you’re hungry) and if it fails to deliver food on a just a single occasion, you get mad at the machine and then never use it again."

-If you have a puppy, Dr. Dunbar argues one should never use a continuous schedule of reinforcement when using food treats, so make sure you are incorporating real-life rewards, as described above, from the beginning with your puppy, too.
+If you have a puppy, Dr. Dunbar argues one should never use a continuous schedule of reinforcement when using food treats, so make sure you are incorporating real-life rewards, as described above.
 However, continuous reinforcement with food during a short ten-minute training session with your puppy is just fine and will help your dog build a positive association with a new cue.
 Continuous reinforcement is also appropriate for practicing training in new and distracting environments, or with dogs who are "re-learning" a cue that they may be struggling with.

-You want to switch to a Differential Reinforcement schedule as soon as possible to avoid the above food vending machine scenario.
+You'll want to switch to a Differential Reinforcement schedule when your dog is ready to avoid the above food vending machine scenario.
 A Differential Reinforcement schedule means that your dog is graded on the quality of their response and given a corresponding reward to reflect it.